23 Pembroke Street Upper, Dublin 2,

 About The Restaurant

-One of the best restaurants in Dublin is tucked away discreetly over two floors in the heart of Dublin’s Georgian Quarter.
+One of the best restaurants in Dublin is tucked away discreetly in the heart of Dublin’s Georgian Quarter.
 Olivier Meissonave became a familiar figure on the restaurant scene having been Maître D’ at one of Dublin’s Michelin starred restaurants.
 He then moved on to open his own restaurant, Dax, named in tribute to his hometown in South West France, and where he has delighted foodies for almost a decade now providing thoroughly reliable Franco Irish food in the style of his Gallic native region.
 Meissonave is a man who knows and enjoys good food and this is reflected at Dax where you can always expect to find the best of Foie Gras, duck, game, and prunes, associated with the rich food and style of South West France.

 The restaurant menu varies seasonally, but for me I always love the Duck Foie Gras “Au Torchon” with caramelized pear, the sweetness of maple powder, and toasted brioche.
 It is one of life’s great indulgences and hard to beat.
 Other starters include Irish West Coast Crab with Passion Fruit gel, red chilli and ginger.
 Poached loin of rabbit is with beetroot yoghurt, blood orange and hazelnut vinaigrette, whilst salad of goat cheese, Pequillo pepper, and beetroot has candied walnut, rocket and Aged Sherry vinaigrette.